octue/octue-sdk-python/docs/index.md

     In Twined, sending input data to a service is called "asking a question".
 The service will run an analysis on the question and send back any output data - this is called called "receiving an answer".

-### Send a question
+### Ask a question

-The following shell command asks a question to the local example data service:
+The following command asks a question to the local example data service.

 === "CLI"